 Executives at the company came to Icertis because they were losing margin to increased wages in their workforce, but they couldn't effectively operationalize the effort of reflecting wage increases in their client pricing.
 This came down to contract visibility: The company had legacy contracts spread across its systems—from SharePoint folders to people’s hard drives.

-By digitizing all these contracts with AI, Icertis analyzed more than 20,000 contracts to discover inflation-related clauses.
+By digitizing all these contracts with AI, Icertis analyzed more than 20,000 contracts to discovering inflation-related clauses.
 This gave executives a single view of their rights to adjust their rates with customers to reflect higher wage costs.
 What was once hidden leakage was transformed into a value lever.

 Contracts are a risk management tool critical to how manufacturers respond to inflation.